 The idea that we should do anything at all comes from a common medical observation.
-You might call it, Better In, Better Out.
-What that means is, people who are in better shape before surgery, typically recover quicker and generally do better after surgery.
+You might call it Better In, Better Out.
+That means people in better shape before surgery typically recover quicker and generally do better after surgery.

-That doesn't mean you're doomed to a bad outcome if you're not in peak physical condition.
-There's a lot you can do, even if you've got as little as two weeks before an operation.
-An analysis of surgical outcomes done in 2012 concluded that a smart program before surgery can help, “even the very old and frail.”
+That doesn’t mean you’re doomed to a bad outcome if you’re not in peak physical condition.
+There’s a lot you can do, even if you’ve got as little as two weeks before an operation.
+An analysis of surgical outcomes done in 2012 concluded that a smart program before surgery could help “even the very old and frail.”

-It's called PREhab or PREhabilitation.
-For most patients it starts with a customized workout.
-Exercise programs tailored for an individuals abilities and conditions.
-You might consider workouts to strengthen the supporting muscles for whatever areas you're having worked on.
-For example, if you're going to have surgery on an injured knee, you might try to strengthen your thigh muscles so they can compensate for that weakened knee after surgery.
+It’s called PREhab or PREhabilitation.
+For most patients, it starts with a customized workout.
+Exercise programs are tailored for an individual’s abilities and conditions.
+You might consider workouts to strengthen the supporting muscles for whatever areas you’re having worked on.
+For example, if you’re going to have surgery on an injured knee, you might try to strengthen your thigh muscles so they can compensate for that weakened knee after surgery.

 Here’s where it got particularly surprising.
 Researchers suggested PREhab programs should consist of higher intensity training.
 They said, “High-intensity training is necessary to achieve improvements given the often short time available before surgery.
 Fortunately, frail and older patients can tolerate the programs.”
 A simple walk around the block probably isn’t going to help.
 Work with your doctor to build a specific, higher intensity program that addresses your areas of weakness.

 There is a word of warning.
 If you’ve never exercised before, start slowly.
 You don’t want to pull or strain any major muscles.
 Just before surgery isn’t the time to make any conditions you’re dealing with worse.